the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/README.md

 The [📔 Initial Metrics Exploration](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/tree/main/%F0%9F%93%94%20Initial%20Metrics%20Exploration)  was followed by a second semantic workshop with the project partners.
 Based on all the accumulated knowledge, the decision was made to prioritize four of the metrics to explore multi-class and multi-label classification models.
 Those four metrics are:

-- MSA Statement Approval
+- Approval
-- MSA Training
+- Training
-- MSA whistleblowing mechanism
+- Whistleblowing mechanism
-- MSA incidents remediation
+- Incidents remediation

 ## Improve the annotation for the four selected metrics